Dhaval-sojitra147/VisionTalks/README.md

 ## Next.js Framework

-AI-Talks is built on Next.js, enabling server-side rendering and static site generation.
+VisionTalks is built on Next.js, enabling server-side rendering and static site generation.
 Configuration is in `next.config.js`.

 ### Custom Configuration